PDIS/transcript/2023-10-25-Interview-with-BBC.md

 I should say, the previous administration, which is a person who was with the KMT, as opposed to the DPP, who are currently in power.

 ### Audrey Tang:
 Exactly.
 So, and I'm not alone in this, right?
-Our trade negotiation minister, John Dung, was minister of economic affairs also in the Manchuria administration.
+Our trade negotiation minister, John Deng, was minister of economic affairs also in the Ma Ying-jeou administration.
 So, I think at this time, there's more independent cabinet members than members of any party in the cabinet.
 So, when I say credibly neutral, this is what I mean.

 ### Interviewer:
 Is it difficult to remain neutral?